vuejs/docs/docs/components/registration.md

-# Component Registration {#component-registration}
+# Component Registration

 <VueSchoolLink href="https://vueschool.io/lessons/vue-3-global-vs-local-vue-components" title="Free Vue.js Component Registration Lesson"/>

-> This page assumes you've already read the [Components Basics](/guide/essentials/component-basics).
+> This page assumes you've already read the [Components Basics](/docs/essentials/component-basics.html).
 Read that first if you are new to components.

 A Vue component needs to be "registered" so that Vue knows where to locate its implementation when it is encountered in a template.
 There are two ways to register components: global and local.

-## Global Registration {#global-registration}
+## Global Registration

-We can make components available globally in the current [Vue application](/guide/essentials/application.html) using the `app.component()` method:
+We can make components available globally in the current [Vue application](/docs/essentials/application.html) using the `app.component()` method:

 ```js
 import { createApp } from 'vue'